dd9jn/rfc4880bis/crypto-refresh.md

 The KDF mechanism provides key separation between cipher and AEAD algorithms.
 Furthermore, an implementation can securely reply to a message even if a recipient's certificate is unknown by reusing the encrypted session key packets and replying with a different salt yielding a new, unique message key.
+See {{secure-sessionkey-reuse}} for guidance on how applications can securely implement this feature.

 A v2 SEIPD packet consists of one or more chunks of data.
 The plaintext of each chunk is of a size specified using the chunk size octet using the method specified below.